Photo by ALPA PROD / Shutterstock.com

 52. Bug killer

-Cider vinegar stinks to us but attracts insects.
+Cider vinegar stinks to us, but it attracts insects.
 Create a funnel trap by rolling a sheet of notebook paper into a funnel and placing it into a jar with cider vinegar at the bottom.
 This works in the kitchen for fruit flies and on the deck when entertaining outdoors.

 53. Ant killer